Guide to Common Law Damages Claims for Personal Injury

 • Failure to create a safe working environment

-In this case, you would be entitled to workers’ compensation benefits and a common law damages claim, which would award you compensation for:
+In this case, you could be entitled to workers’ compensation benefits and a common law damages claim, which would award compensation for:

 • Economic loss like medical expenses and lost income, including future economic loss